sbamihan/build/eBill/README.md

 Procedures:
 1. Receives data from CC&B through eBill API

     CC&B should be able to POST data through eBill API at `/events` endpoint containing a payload like this.
-[Reference](https://stackoverflow.com/questions/49769273/call-restful-api-through-oracle-query) for calling restful API through oracle query.

     ```json
     {